Can we link your visit to your activities at school?

 Is the exhibition accessible to everyone?

 We offer a warm welcome to everyone at the Quaker Tapestry, our museum is professionally designed with facilities for all.
 We have step-free access via the Stramongate entrance to the building.
-The whole Exhibition Centre, including the shop and cafe, is easily accessible to wheelchair users.
+The whole museum, including the shop and cafe, is easily accessible to wheelchair users.
 We also have toilet facilities for all.
 See our full Access Statement on the Access page.

 Is there a coach drop off point nearby?